An abbreviated timeline of how the Missoula Art Museum came to be:

 The Missoula City Council agreed to lease the building at $1 a year and allotted $25,000 for repairs to the building.
 Architect William Fox designed the remodel.
 The Missoula County Commissioners grant a permissive Mill Levy to fund the operation.

-MAM endowment is established.
+The Museum endowment is established.

 MAM launches Renaissance Renovation and Renewal Campaign.
 Architect Warren Hampton, OZ Architects is selected.

 Construction commences for 21 months. $5.3 million capital campaign proceeds successfully.